- Online Services Pay Fines, Transcripts...

 For assistance in how to appear by Zoom please review the Virtual Appearance Guide.
 You may also contact the court’s Self-Help Center for assistance prior to your hearing date by phone at (707) 521-6534 or by email at firstname.lastname@example.org.

-- Can I E-File during the court closure?
+- Can I E-File during a court closure?

 E-Filing allows filers to submit documents to open court cases and e-file documents 24 hours a day, seven days a week, 365 days a year.
 E-filing remains open and available to all parties during court closures due to COVID-19.
 Except for documents related to hearings being conducted during the closure, documents that are submitted for filing during the closure will have a filing date on the next day that is not a judicial holiday if the document meets appropriate criteria for filing.
 Due to the volume of documents submitted during the closure, the processing of submitted documents may be delayed.